You are here:

 - Individual contributions of $250 or more must be substantiated with written proof from the charity.

 - The Internal Revenue Service lets taxpayers claim the "fair market value" of the item at the time the donation is made.
 While most charities will provide a receipt for your donation, most will not appraise the value of donated items.
-To help you determine the value of your donation, obtain a copy of IRS Publication #526 (for individuals) or #542 (for corporations), entitled "Charitable Contributions."
+To help you determine the value of your donation, view IRS Publication 526, Charitable Contributions (for individuals) or IRS Publication 542, Charitable Contributions (for corporations).

-- Contributions to civic leagues, social clubs and business leagues are not tax-deductible; nor are donations made to for-profit thrift stores or merchandise sold on consignment.
+- Contributions to civic leagues, social clubs and business leagues are not tax-deductible, nor are donations made to for-profit thrift stores or merchandise sold on consignment.